slurmulon/bach/docs/guide.md

 _Note how the `Bm7` is surrounded by quotes, specifying this data as a string._

-If you wanted to associate more information with this chord, such as which voicing the chord is in, you can simply add another argument:
+If you wanted to associate more information with this chord, such as which voicing the chord is in, you can simply add another argument, where each argument beyond the first is separated by a comma:

 ```
-Chord('Bm7', voicing: 2)
+Chord('Bm7', voicing: 2, triad: 1)
 ```

-Each additional argument must be separated by a comma

-> TODO: Attributes
+In this example, the arguments being provided after the chord value are somewhat special because they have a label/name.

+We call this type of named value an "attribute".
+An attribute allows you to not only associate some sort of information with an element, but to also give it a human-friendly name so that it can be easily referenced and understood by an app.

+For now attributes can only be defined and used in the arguments of an element, but in the future `bach` may allow them to be used in alternative ways.

 #### Duration